arpa2/docker-arpa2-rfcmarkup/README.md

 ## Running the Docker Image

-Assuming you have built `arpa2:base` followed by `arpa2:rfcmarkup` you can run
+Assuming you have built the ARPA2 base with tag `arpa2:base`, and this image with tag `arpa2:rfcmarkup`, you can run

-    docker run \
+    docker run -d \
                -p 127.0.0.1:7059:7059 \
                -v ~/Documents/ietf.org:/var/www/ietf.org arpa2:rfcmarkup